|

 implemented, and documented the AT&T man macros for Unix Version 7

-(1979) and employed them to edit Volume 1 of its Programmer's
+(1979) and employed them to edit the first volume of its

-Manual, a compilation of all man pages supplied by the system.
+Programmer's Manual, a compilation of all man pages supplied by

-The package supported the macros listed in this page not described
+the system.
+That man supported the macros listed in this page not

 and exposed the registers IN and LL, which had been internal to